Adult Education Budget

 Partnership and Governance

-With AEB now controlled locally through the Combined Authority, we are keen to ensure that residents and businesses have a say on how we invest AEB in the region.
+With the AEB for our region now controlled locally through the Combined Authority, we are keen to ensure that residents and employers have a say on how we invest this funding.

-Our Skills Committee chaired by Cllr Lucy Nethsingha provides strong local governance and councillors from each district represent their area to ensure residents and businesses benefit from opportunities.
+Our Skills Committee chaired by Cllr Lucy Nethsingha, provides strong local governance and councillors from each district represent their area to ensure residents and businesses benefit from opportunities.
 For your local member see the Skills Committee Membership page.
-Members of the public are welcome to join the Skills Committee as observers and can propose questions to Officers and Members.
+Members of the public are welcome to join the Skills Committee as observers and can propose questions to Combined Authority officers and Committee members.

 You can also contact us directly.
-We are always keen to hear from residents, learners, providers and businesses, you can email: AEBDevolution@cambridgeshirepeterborough-ca.gov.uk
+We are always keen to hear from residents, learners, providers and employers, you can email: AEBDevolution@cambridgeshirepeterborough-ca.gov.uk

 Collaboration, Co-design, and Flexibilities

-Our approach is to work in partnership with our family of colleges and providers.
-We value and support the wider role of colleges and providers as anchor institutions in their communities, to raise people’s aspirations and access to services.
+Our approach is to work in partnership with our family of colleges and training providers.
+We value and support the wider role of colleges and providers as key parts of their communities, raising people’s aspirations and improving access to new skills.

-We meet regularly with our colleges and providers to discuss performance and opportunities to increase the Adult Learning Offer and improve.
-One of the benefits of devolution is that we can agree flexibilities to the funding rules for our residents and businesses.
+We meet regularly with our colleges and providers to discuss performance and opportunities to increase the adult learning offer and improve.
+One of the benefits of devolution is that we can agree flexibilities to the funding rules for the benefit of our residents and businesses.
+These flexibilities allow us to meet new and changing adult skills demands from people and employers quickly and effectively.
 Every year, we consult on our flexibilities and encourage people to share their views.
-Our Consultation findings can be found below and our current flexibilities.
+Our Consultation findings can be found below as well as our current flexibilities.

 Our Progress and Success